AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 {{maestro-important-intro}}

-In Adobe Maestro, a record is an instance of a record type.
+In Adobe Workfront planning capabilities, a record is an instance of a record type.

 You can have the following types of records: